Milywayz/Project-1/README.md

 ## Features

 Generating Button that creates you a whole new character based off Star Wars information <br>
-Saved Character button to save any character chart you liked off to the side
+Saved Character button to save any character chart you liked off to the side <br>
+Tablet and Mobile Sizing